aptech/docs/docs/loadd.rst

         Since libcurl is used for all web operations, various proxy settings can be set using the relevant libcurl environment variables (see https://curl.haxx.se/libcurl/c/CURLOPT_PROXY.html).

-    :type dataset: string or existing dataframe
+    :type dataset: String or existing dataframe

-    :param varnames: Formula string indicating which variable names to load from the dataset
+    :param varnames: Optional, formula string indicating which variable names to load from the dataset

         E.g ``"."``, include all variables;